igg002/igg002.github.io/_projects/(A1) Genscapes.md

 <!-- Technical Features & Challenges & Highlights -->
 #### Building the Model

-Using multiple publicly available geographic data sources, I created a custom heightmap dataset with more than 200,000 data points from the ground up for this project.
+Using multiple publicly available geographic data sources, I created a custom heightmap dataset with more than 200,000 data points from the ground up.

 To ensure the dataset's quality, an automatic data filtering pipeline using noise estimation was built and used to remove blurry and noisy data.

-To train the generative heightmap model using this custom dataset, I created and used a modified StyleGAN2 model that supports 16-bit grayscale image training.
+To train the generative heightmap model using this custom dataset, I created and used a modified StyleGAN2 model to make it support 16-bit grayscale image training.

 <br>